malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 gradient2
 ```

-The SEM does provide a significantly smaller estimate of the error, although it is still larger than the smallest values.
-The value for 0.38 should be clearly melting, however in this case the error is still half the value and so barely an indication of melting.
+The SEM does provide a significantly smaller estimate of the error,
+although it is still larger than the smallest values.
+The value for 0.38 should be clearly melting,
+however in this case the error
+is still half the value and so barely an indication of melting.

 ## What error is Acceptible

-Making the assumption that the perimeter doesn't change over the course of the simulation I can fit a straight line to the volume to get an estimate of the melting rate.
-This is the approach which will have the lowest error in the slope of the line, although there is a much larger error in assumption the surface area is constant for all temperatures above 0.38.
-The main idea of this approach is to give an indication of whether the errors are a result of the data or the methods I am using.
+Making the assumption that the perimeter doesn't change over the course of the simulation
+I can fit a straight line to the volume
+to get an estimate of the melting rate.
+This is the approach which will likely have the lowest error in the slope of the line,
+although there is a different and possibly much larger error
+in the assumption that the surface area
+is constant for all temperatures above 0.38.
+The main idea of this approach is to give an indication
+of whether the errors are a result of the data or the methods I am using.

 There are two separate values I am using for the surface area.
-The initial surface area, with results in gradient4 and the mean surface area with the results in gradient5.
+The initial surface area, with results in gradient4
+and the mean surface area with the results in gradient5.
 The use of the mean value is to better match the results from the other derivative methods.

 ```python
 def gradient_regression_first(df):